Guide

 Unread trends

 Prompt: "How many unread emails do I have, and how old are the oldest ones?
-Group by sender."This surfaces the messages you've been avoiding and helps you decide what to read, archive, or delegate.
+Group by sender."The results surface messages you've been avoiding and help you decide what to read, archive, or delegate.

 Generate a report